Feeling lost in the world of coffee? Here's an uncomplicated explanation of everything

 (Image credit: Getty Images)

 If you often feel like coffee is an enigma you can't crack, Ashley showed me the ultimate way to enhance coffee notes.
-I tested this on a number of people, from fellow coffee enthusiasts to novices and this trick worked on every single person
+I tested this on a number of people, from fellow coffee enthusiasts to novices and this trick worked on every single person – even a friend who never drinks coffee.

 Ashley told me 'when people say they can't taste notes in coffee, it's because they aren't confident.
 When you put coffee and chocolate together, people's eyes light up.
 We understand chocolate much better than coffee; they're very similar.
 It's a perfect duo'.

 Ashley has worked with a chocolatier to match the characteristics and natural notes of his coffee to the bean.
-You could roughly recreate this by looking at the notes in your coffee and the finding a good quality chocolate which matches those notes.
+You could roughly recreate this by looking at the notes in your coffee and finding a good quality chocolate that matches those notes.
 I would recommend Divine chocolate which is available on Amazon, because I used these in my tests.
 Eat a square of your chocolate and sip your coffee.
 If you alternate between the two, you'll find the notes in your coffee are much more distinct.
 I'll take any excuse to add chocolate to coffee and this is the perfect one.

 FAQs